status-im/swarms/ideas/086-push-notif-v2/README.md

 Description: Show more information on notification

 - Send only envelope hash on PN to destination device so that it knows to refresh messages and to match them to the notification.
-- Update message body from retrieved Whisper message.
+- Update message body from retrieved Whisper message ([status-im/status-react#3451](https://github.com/status-im/status-react/issues/3451)).

 ### Iteration 1